 Your content placements should vary in length; it’s a red flag when all content is of the same general word count.

 9 - Keep the quality of link sources varied

 Sure, high quality links are great, but it’s just not natural for all links to be coming from the same type of site whether according to DA, TF, PR or what have you.
-This also goes both ways - those higher quality links may be harder to get, but it’s equally unnatural for all your links to come from low quality sites.
+This also goes both ways - those higher quality links may be harder to get, but it’s equally unnatural for all of your links to come from low quality sites.

-10 - Social signals matter, so use them.
+10 - Social signals matter, so use them

 Successful brands share their content along with other industry-relevant tid-bits and company news in order to generate real buzz and boost rankings.

 11 - Keep volume of links realistic